My QTH Webster Groves is an old historic community just next to St Louis, Missouri.

-A few years ago I rode with a guy who told me that he had just ridden his age on his birthday
+A few years ago I met a guy on a group ride who told me that he had just ridden his age on his birthday

 the week before.
 He was 80 years old!
 I thought this sounded like a good idea so I have been

 doing the same thing ever since I turned 60 - although it seems to get a little longer every year.